Multicurrency Mercantilism and the New International Economic Order

 Last month I wrote Bretton Woods II ended today.
 It went viral globally.
 (Came back to us through contractors in India!)
 Since then we started our Multipolar Transition Timeline as a way for others to follow the shift from the unipolar world of dollar dominance to a multipolar world where trade, finance, and credit are increasingly transacted in diverse currencies.

-I call the new order Multicurrency Mercantilism, inspired by a warning from Henry Kissinger in 2014 (second to bottom on Timeline) that sanctions in a global economy invite a mercantilist defence by large nations.
-The West's sanctions on Russia for the war in Ukraine and on China for merely outcompeting Western industries have triggered a major global shift.
+I call the new order Multicurrency Mercantilism, inspired by a warning from Henry Kissinger in 2014 that sanctions in a global economy invite a mercantilist defence by large nations.
+The West's sanctions on Russia for the war in Ukraine, and on China for merely outcompeting Western industries, have triggered a major global shift.
 Now that it's here, I'm an optimist.
 Multicurrency Mercantilism is going to be great for the world.
 Here are some advantages:

 - Multicurrency Mercantilism does not require agreement of the G7 nations that dominate the Bretton Woods II monetary order.
-While the US has an informal veto at the IMF, World Bank, BIS, etc. it cannot veto domestic legislation or regulations requiring payment for exports of domestically produced commodities or manufactures in local or other preferred currencies.
+While the US has an informal veto at the IMF, World Bank, BIS, etc. it cannot veto bilateral deals, or state legislation or regulations, for payment in local, regional or other preferred currencies.

-- Payment in local currencies or through vostro accounts in regional currencies provide superior transparency on export and trade proceeds.
+- Payment in local currencies or through vostro accounts in regional currencies provides superior transparency on export and trade proceeds.
 Exporting states can better collect export taxes and tariffs.
-Too much trade now in dollar or euro goes through tax havens and uses dual-pricing to avoid exporter taxes, lowering fiscal capacity in exporting nations, undermining development.
+Too much trade now in dollar or euro goes through tax havens and uses dual-pricing to avoid customs levies or corporate taxation, lowering fiscal capacity in exporting nations, undermining growth and development.

 - Monetary Mercantilism can be implemented incrementally as each nation adapts its legal and financial framework and measures the benefits.
-Russia used its rubles-for-energy order to stabilise the economy after the broadest economic sanctions.
-Russia then saw the ruble become the best-performing currency of 2022 as 'unfriendly' states were forced to sell USD and EUR to buy rubles.
-The economy stabilised and suffered far less harm than predicted.
+Russia used its rubles-for-energy order in 2022 to stabilise the economy after the broadest economic sanctions.
+Russia then saw the ruble become the best-performing currency of 2022 as 'unfriendly' states were forced to sell USD and EUR to buy rubles to purchase Russian gas and oil.
+The Russian economy stabilised and suffered far less harm than predicted.
 Russia was able to rescind the order in December.
 Other nations can likewise experiment with local currency or vostro payment in one or two export commodities to assess the effects on tax revenues, fiscal capacity, financial stability, and development capacity.
+The WTO Bilateral Import tool in our Data toolkit is designed to support exploration and prioritisation.

 - Payment in local currency or vostro accounts may improve debt service capacity by making revenues more predictable and less prone to exchange rate instability.
-If so, credit ratings for the state, financial sector, and non-financial sector should also improve, lowering debt service burdens.
+Also, if more customs levies and corporate taxes are collected locally by exporting nations, then better policies to support growth can be advanced.
+Credit ratings for the state, financial sector, and non-financial sector should also improve, lowering debt service burdens.

 - Payment in local or vostro currencies eliminates the overhead of AML-CTF and Trade Finance where commercial bank capacity has been strained and steadily reducing.
 Only the largest exporters can still find commercial trade finance in many smaller economies, leaving small and medium exporters locked out of the global economy.
 Payment for exports in local currency intermediated through local banks may reduce AML-CTF risks, red tape, foreign exchange risks, hedging costs, and cross-border banking complexity.